rhaynes123/PracticalJavascriptForASPNET/src/Vanilla/README.md

 Microsoft has provided very convient and powerful data validation in the form of the Data Annotations in the System.ComponentModel.DataAnnotations library and Razor pages have natural ways to enforce these even as a form get submitted.
 They however lack a lot of flexibility in display and styling when it comes to presentation of the error messages for one and more importantly they require a lot of additional work to make more complicated logical validation.
 ## Form Validation
 To demonstrate this we are going to work on a very basic student college registration application.
-We will be applying to a college (not named in this example) and will be providing simply our first and last name as well as the date we'd like to apply.
+We will be applying to a college (not named in this example) and will be providing simply our first and last name, the courses they wish to take, as well as the date we'd like to apply.
 For the purposes of our application however it makes no sense for us as a user to be able to apply at any point in the past.
 This will by no means apply to all systems as many applications can be back dated but for our use case lets assume that is indeed a business requirement.
+We are also ensuring that no less than 4 courses have been registered for, again merely an arbitrary number for an example

 Below you can see we have a very simple Index.cshtml file that is our main view.
 This view has very little Javascript inside itself to keep our code well organized.
 It adds a simple event handler to a button and calls a method named registerStudent providing it the url we want to call and a json object containg our forms data.
 ```C#